 - Receipts – Receipts are available by request.

 - Discontinuing lessons – IMPORTANT!
-30 day written notice, using a “Withdrawal Form” available from the front desk, must be submitted to New World Music Academy for stopping lessons.
-All withdrawal forms must be hand delivered or faxed (925.462.5402) to the receptionist.
+30 day written notice, using a “Withdrawal Form” (.pdf) or available from the front desk, must be submitted to New World Music Academy for stopping lessons.
+All withdrawal forms should be filled out fully and emailed to frontdesk@NewWorldMusicAcademy.com.
+Only scanned Withdrawal Forms emailed as a .pdf will be accepted.
 Students will be continually enrolled, i.e. tuition will be charged to the credit card on file according to terms of your agreement, until 30-days after written notice to stop lessons is received using our Withdrawal Form.
 This policy is in effect throughout the academic year (September through June) as well as for the Summer Session.

 - Students enrolled in more than one instrumental program and would like to stop lessons in ONE of them must submit notification by email to the frontdesk (frontdesk@NewWorldMusicAcademy.com) – a Withdrawal Form is not appropriate in this case.
 As a courtesy to the instructor, we ask that a minimum of two weeks notification be given.
 This email notification must detail the student’s name, instructor, lesson day/time, the date and reason for stopping lessons.